Doxuno

 RETURN OF PROPERTY AND INFORMATION

-Upon termination of employment (or earlier on request), the Employee shall promptly return to the Employer all property, equipment, documents, records, and materials (in any form, including electronically stored data) belonging to or relating to the Employer's business, including all Confidential Information.
-The Employee shall not retain any copies, extracts, or summaries of Confidential Information.
+On termination of employment (or earlier on request), the Employee shall promptly return to the Employer all property, equipment, documents, records and materials (in any form, including electronically stored data) belonging to or relating to the Employer's business, including all Confidential Information.
+The Employee shall not retain any copies, extracts or summaries of Confidential Information.
 Where personal information has been processed, return or destruction shall comply with POPIA.
+The Employee shall provide a signed written undertaking confirming compliance with this clause on demand.

 7.